How to Build a Digital PR Campaign for Faculty

 The fourth unique way digital PR can help you meet or even exceed your desired marketing ROI is through visibility and rankings.
 Search engines such as Google pay attention to both the content your institution puts out and the content that links back to you.
 When that content is high quality and comes from high-quality sources (Huffington Post, Washington Post, etc.), search engines view your institution as high quality and give it more visibility and higher rankings in search results.

 PR in Education: Steps to Building a Digital PR Campaign

 With all that being said, you’re likely wondering what you can do to help your institution reap some of the benefits of digital public relations in higher education.
 The following steps will help you get started.

 Identify Faculty Members Who Will Participate

 The first thing you need to do is talk with your faculty members.
 Gather intel on who would be interested in establishing themselves as industry experts, as well as their areas of expertise.
 This information will help you determine what topics to write about and what publications to reach out to about faculty features.

 It’s not enough to simply ask your faculty members to start writing content and sharing their thoughts in national and industry publications.
-You also need to prepare them, since many will likely not have experience.
+You also need to prepare them, since many will likely not have experience with PR in higher education.
 Introductory faculty interviews are a great way to do this since they give faculty members a taste of what they can expect moving forward with their thought leadership.